zopefoundation/grok/doc/reference/components.rst

 :class:`grok.Indexes`
 =====================

-Indexes are data structures that provide a way of quickly finding data model objects.
+Indexes are containers for holding a set of indexes.
+An index is a data structures that provides a way of quickly finding a data objects.
+A single index can be of either `Field`, `Text`, or `Set`.

 .. class:: grok.Indexes